stevenjudd/stevenjudd.github.io/_posts/2023-03-13-Fixing-Context-Switching.md

 Copy, and Paste!).

-You have to understand that I've been using Windows based operating systems since Windows 3.0 and I bothered to learn and heavily use the keyboard shortcuts for every OS release since.
+You have to understand that I've been using Windows based operating systems since Windows 3.0 came out.
+I even bothered to learn and heavily use the keyboard shortcuts for Windows 3.0 and every OS release since.
 That is a lot of finger memory to try to overcome.
 I finally gave up and requested a Windows laptop.
 After it arrived, in less than 10 hours of setup time within one week of regular work, I was back to being fast